lombardpress/lombardpress.github.io/_posts/2016-06-12-DTS-modeling-proposal.md

 ---
 layout: post
-title:  A Distributed Text Service Modeling Proposal: case study of the scta ontology and api
+title:  A Distributed Text Service Modeling Proposal - case study of the scta ontology and api
 date:   2016-06-12
 ---